absinthe0223/OMALab-Employee-Manual/README.md

 All feedback and suggestions \(in the form of pull requests\) are appreciated.
 This is a work in progress we hope will get better with more time and more contributors.

-Each[partner](https://omalab.gitbooks.io/omalab-guide/content/GLOSSARY.html#partner)must read, understand, and comply with this guide.
+Each [partner](https://omalab.gitbooks.io/omalab-guide/content/GLOSSARY.html#partner) must read, understand, and comply with this guide.
 Our goal is to work together towards a work environment that is constructive and supports both personal and professional growth.

 _**This document is subject to change without prior notice.**_